 Type/Power Source

-Snow blowers come in corded electric, battery-powered, and gas-powered varieties.
-Each source of power has its benefits and drawbacks.
+The best snow blowers come in corded electric, battery-powered, and gas-powered varieties.

-• Electric snow blowers are typically designed to clear light snow up to about 8 inches deep.
-They must be plugged into an outlet with an extension cord.
-This limits their performance slightly, making them best suited for those who receive minimal snowfall and have relatively short sidewalks and driveways.
-They’re also handy for clearing snow from decks and steps because they’re lightweight enough to lift and move.
+- Electric snow blowers are typically designed to clear light snow up to about 8 inches deep.
+They must be plugged into an outlet with an extension cord, limiting their performance slightly and making them best for minimal snowfall levels and relatively short sidewalks and driveways.
+Since they’re lightweight enough to lift and move, they’re also handy for clearing snow from decks and steps.

-• Gas-powered snow blowers boast a lot more power than electric and battery blowers, and they don’t restrict their operators to the length of an extension cord.
-They can clear away deep and heavy snow all along the driveway, and then continue down the sidewalk and clear the neighbor’s drive as well.
-They’re generally more expensive and louder tools and also require more maintenance.
+- Gas-powered snow blowers boast more power than electric and battery blowers and don’t restrict their operators to the length of an extension cord.
+They can clear away deep and heavy snow all along the driveway and then continue down the sidewalk and clear the neighbor’s drive as well.
+They’re generally more expensive and louder tools and also require more snow blower maintenance to stay operational across seasons.

 Clearing Width and Depth

-The snow blower’s intake height determines the depth of snow it can remove with each pass.
-Most single-stage snow blowers have an intake depth between 7 and 12 inches.
-A good rule of thumb is to choose a snow blower with an intake depth 2 inches higher than the area’s average snowfall.
+Intake height determines the depth of snow each tool can remove with each pass, and most single-stage snow blowers have an intake depth between 7 and 12 inches.
+A good rule of thumb is to choose a snow blower with an intake depth 2 inches higher than your area’s average snowfall.

 Wheels, Tracks, and Terrain Type

-Wheeled snow blowers feature two large rear wheels that drive the machine forward, while tracked models have tracks similar to those found on a tank.
-Consider the features of wheeled versus tracked blowers:
+Wheeled snow blowers feature two large rear wheels that drive the machine forward, while tracked models have tracks similar to those found on a military tank.

-• Wheeled snow blowers are easier to turn, since tracked models won’t pivot.
+- Wheeled snow blowers are easier to turn since tracked models don’t pivot.
 Wheel sizes for single-stage snow blowers range from 6 to 8 inches.
 Larger wheels perform better in deeper snow, while smaller wheels are easier to maneuver.
-These blowers are generally faster than tracked models.
-That said, some higher-end tracked blowers offer faster speed and turn-on-a-dime technology that makes them comparable in speed and maneuverability to wheeled models.
+While wheeled blowers are generally faster than tracked models, some higher-end tracked blowers offer faster speed and turn-on-a-dime technology that makes them comparable in speed and maneuverability.

 Terrain type will influence which of these design options is best for a specific user.
 Paved surfaces, such as driveways and sidewalks, are best suited for wheeled snow blowers.
 Tracked snow blowers are better suited for unpaved surfaces.
 Grade also has a significant impact; steep driveways require a snow blower with good traction and enough power to pull it up a snow-covered slope.